A Condo Renovation Takes a West Village Home into a New Century

 The team also made cost-saving suggestions.
 “The Sweeten contracting team was truly professional—they were problem solvers and genuinely nice people to work with,” Aaron said.
 “Communication was frequent and clear, and the scheduling and billing were transparent.”

-Their Sweeten contractor finished the project just before the pandemic hit, with a very manageable punch list.
-“We were able to live throughout this entire [pandemic] period in our fabulous new home,” said Ilene.
-“My gratitude to our contactor and to Aaron is boundless.”
+Their Sweeten contractor finished the project with a very manageable punch list.
+Ilene said, “My gratitude to our contactor and to Aaron is boundless.”
 The results pleased everyone.
 “The difference in our living space is like night and day!”
 Neil said.
 “It feels like a totally different apartment.”
 Months after moving back into their home, he declares, “We still love waking up here every morning.”

 Thanks for sharing your West Village condo renovation story with us, Ilene and Neil!